What is Histology? (an unconventional introduction)Histology Topics for Lincoln Scholars Program

 Histology is also closely related to cell biology.
 But modern cell biology has more in common with biochemistry and molecular biology than with the tissue composition of organs.
 Cell biology looks inward, into the component parts of individual cells.
 One can learn a great deal about cells without ever appreciating how cells are arranged into the common set of patterns that underlie the tissue-scale architecture of glands and other organs.

-That a tissue-level perspective could contribute to an understanding of pathological processes such as inflammation was demonstrated by Xavier Bichat (the "father of histology"), several decades before establishment of Cell Theory.
-This perspective helped nineteenth-century physicians understand and organize the tremendous wealth of anatomical detail that was being revealed by the burgeoning field of microscopy.
+Historical note: Histology emerged historically from recognition that organs consist of several distinct kinds of "stuff."
+That a tissue-level perspective could offer clinical insight (e.g., by contributing to an understanding of pathological processes such as inflammation) was demonstrated by Xavier Bichat, several decades before establishment of Cell Theory.
 Contemporary appreciation for histology's value in medicine was nicely captured by George Elliot in her 1871 historical novel Middlemarch:

 - Nervous tissue can present as peripheral nerves or peripheral ganglia, or as gray matter and white matter in the central nervous system.